 Some days, people stopped by shocked by my smile and levity, so they felt the need to warn me of the peaks and valleys of grief.
 “Thanks, that gives me something to look forward to.
 I’m glad more despair is headed my way,” I wanted to yell.

-Honestly from moment to moment I didn’t know if I was wanting to be cheered up or allowed to cry.
+Honestly, from moment to moment I didn’t know if I was wanting to be cheered up or allowed to cry.
 Some days I enjoyed the memories of John from a tender story, but other days I wanted to push him out of my head.
 Many times I wanted to be in a cave and often, while in the cave, I would wail, “Someone rescue me the hell out of here!”
 But usually those screams go un-noticed and I sat and cried until the tears stopped and I had melted into the couch.

 There were a handful of friends who were relentless in not letting me crumble.
-They would constantly call or come by the house for short visits and deliver food or invite me to meals over and over and not be the slightest bit offended if I didn’t want to go or I cancelled at the last minute.
-A friend who lived far away came to visit, but required no entertainment.
+They would constantly call or come by the house for short visits and deliver food or invite me to meals over and over and not be the slightest bit offended if I didn’t want to go or I canceled at the last minute.
+A friend who lived far away came to visit but required no entertainment.
 All of them made me laugh by finding small funny things to say.

 They would speak with optimism and not try to flood me with advice.
 They would remind me to be gentle with myself over and over.
 They agreed with just about every revelation I had, which about 95% of was ridiculous and totally impractical.
 I wanted to move to Europe.
 I wanted to buy a condo in Santa Cruz.
-I wanted to train for a cross country bike ride.
+I wanted to train for a cross-country bike ride.
 I wanted to liquidate everything and travel the world.

 They told me I was pretty.
 That I was smart.
 That I was capable of anything, not because it was what I needed to hear, but because they genuinely believed in me.
 They saw my well-being the way someone watches a romantic comedy and knows the ending will be happy.

-There was no judging and it was pure unconditional love as they acted like body guards to my psyche.
+There was no judging and it was pure unconditional love as they acted like bodyguards to my psyche.
 My favorite line from one beautiful friend was:

 I’m under no obligation to make sense to anyone.

 They didn’t lean on me unless I asked.
-And sometimes that was fine, because it was nice to get out of my head and listen to someone else’s trials for a while.
+And sometimes that was fine because it was nice to get out of my head and listen to someone else’s trials for a while.

-There were many however, that I expected more from.
+There were many, however, that I expected more from.
 Friends that were so paralyzed in not knowing what to do, that they simply did nothing.

-I didn’t need, or want, someone caring for me.
+I didn’t need or want, someone caring for me.
 I didn’t want to tell the story again.
 I definitely didn’t want to bring anyone down.
 I just wanted to have fun on lonely nights and since I was often the host for gatherings, it made the situation additionally challenging as many didn’t know what to do with me.

 Grieving is exhausting.
 An intense bike ride is loads more invigorating than 2 hours of tears.
-For many months that followed, my once hyper, and often intelligent, brain was clouded.
+For many months that followed, my once hyper, and often intelligent brain was clouded.
 I didn’t want to make decisions.